aesheppard/TETyper/README.md

 - **Right_flank_counts**: The number of high quality reads supporting each of the right flanking sequences.
 - **X_Y_presence**: If --show_region is specified as --show_region X-Y, this column shows 1 if the entirety of that region is classified as present (i.e. no overlap with deleted regions), or 0 otherwise.
 If --show_region is unspecified, this column is omitted.

+When running mode "variants", only columns 1-7 are produced.
+When running mode "flanks", only columns 8-11 are produced.
+Column 12 is present in mode "all" and "variants" if the option *--show-region* (see Advanced usage for more information) is enabled.

 ### Advanced usage (all options):
 -  -h, --help:            show this help message and exit